How to Learn Construction On My Own

 How Can I Supplement Self-Paced Construction Training?

 Learning construction doesn’t have to happen in a vacuum, even when working with self-paced resources.
-Students who enroll in an asynchronous training course such as a certificate program, should take advantage of the resources and services that are in place to help with their training and ensure they will be job-ready upon graduation.
+Students who enroll in an asynchronous training course such as a certificate program, should take advantage of the resources and services in place to help with their training and ensure they will be job-ready upon graduation.
 It’s important for each student to explore the supplemental offerings provided by the educator to ensure they get the most out of their training.

 How Can Self-Paced Construction Training Supplement Other Construction Training?

 Self-paced construction training can be a great way to learn this in-demand skill set.
 While some learners opt to use asynchronous resources as their primary method of coursework, others prefer to work with them as a supplement to other forms of study.
 For example, if you’re enrolled in an in-person, beginner-level construction bootcamp, you may explore how to read blueprints as part of training.
 While some coursework is devoted to this topic, you may want additional information about how to draw to scale.
 This is where YouTube videos or online tutorials can prove very effective.
-They can provide specific answers to questions and only require a small time investment to watch or read.
+They can provide specific answers to questions and require only a small time investment to watch or read.

 Another benefit of working with on-demand content is that it can fill a skills gap.
 For example, if you complete a bootcamp that focuses on construction management, you will gain a range of skills needed to oversee construction projects.
 This includes knowledge of project planning, quality control, budgeting, and cost estimation.
-However, not all programs teach students the same software as part of training.
-For example, a bootcamp may cover AutoCAD but not Revit.
-Those who must learn Revit for professional reasons can turn to on-demand resources to begin working with this tool.
+However, not all programs teach the same software.
+For instance, a bootcamp may cover AutoCAD but not Revit.
+Those who need to learn Revit for professional reasons can turn to on-demand resources to begin working with this tool.
 Often, combining multiple training approaches is the most effective and comprehensive way to truly learn construction.

 How to Decide If Self-Paced Construction Training is Right for Me?

-Why Learn Construction
+Why Learn Construction?

 Learn Construction with Self-Paced VDCI Courses